Fabio Cudicini: Style of play

 A spectacular goalkeeper, who is regarded as one of the best goalkeepers of his generation, and as one of Italy's and Milan's greatest ever goalkeepers, Cudicini was known for his agility, reactions, and shot-stopping ability as a goalkeeper, as well as his large reach, and his tall, slender build and long limbs, which aided him in coming off his line to collect crosses, but also occasionally limited his speed and mobility at times.
 Although he often stood out throughout his career for his athleticism in goal and ability to produce acrobatic dives and decisive saves, he was also known to be an extremely efficient rather than flamboyant goalkeeper, who possessed an excellent positional sense.
 A precocious talent in his youth, Cudicini also stood out for his consistency and longevity throughout his career, and had a highly successful spell with Milan even in his later years; despite his ability, however, he often struggled with injuries throughout his career.
 Cudicini frequently wore all-black goalkeeping attire, which along with his long limbs and goalkeeping abilities, earned him the nickname Il Ragno Nero ('The Black Spider'), a nickname which also belonged to legendary Soviet goalkeeper Lev Yashin, who was also known for wearing all-black goalkeeping attire.
 Before becoming a goalkeeper, Cudicini initially played as a right winger in his youth.

-Personal life
+Personal life and death

-Fabio Cudicini is the father of former Chelsea, Tottenham, and Los Angeles Galaxy goalkeeper Carlo Cudicini.
-He is also the son of ex Ponziana Trieste defender Guglielmo Cudicini (deceased).
+Cudicini was the father of former Chelsea, Tottenham, and Los Angeles Galaxy goalkeeper Carlo Cudicini.
+He was also the son of former Ponziana Trieste defender Guglielmo Cudicini (1903–2007).

+Cudicini died in Rome on 8 January 2025, at the age of 89.